-They asked what I would recommend and I told them that we were now talking about the “globally integrated organisation”.
+They asked what I would recommend and I told them that we were now talking about the “globally integrated organization”.
 For some reason this sounds more aspirational and positive – even if it ends up being pretty much the same thing as the matrix.
-My clients view was that they would have had much less resistance if they called their initiative the ‘globally integrated organisation’.
+My clients view was that they would have had much less resistance if they called their initiative the ‘globally integrated organization’.

 If changing the words helps, I would recommend you try it.
 It seems hard to change people’s views of the matrix once a negative view is entrenched, even if it’s wrong.

 [banner heading=”Contact us” link=”http://www.global-integration.com/contact-us/” icon=”coffee” anchor=”Get in touch” align= “left”] We help organizations cut through the complexities of virtual, matrix and global working. [/banner]

 [banner heading=”Making the Matrix Work” link=”http://www.global-integration.com/matrix-management/making-matrix-work-book/” icon=”book_making_matrix_work” anchor=”Find Out More” align=”right”]To learn more about how to create greater effectiveness with your matrix middle, check out our book.[/banner]